bxparks/rpn83p/docs/USER_GUIDE.md

 **Why Are Some Features Included and Others Missing?**

-Probably just a result of what features were interesting to me, what features were easy to implement, and what features seemed too time consuming to implement for now.
-See [FUTURE.md](FUTURE.md) for a list of features that could be implemented in the future.
+Probably just a result of what features were interesting to me, what features were easy to implement, and what features seemed too difficult or time consuming to implement for now.
+See [FUTURE.md](FUTURE.md) for a list of features that may be implemented in the future.

 ## Installation